An extension of the Lindstr\"om-Gessel-Viennot theorem: Introduction

 \end{corollary} In~\cite{Stem90}, Stembridge generalized this result to the situation when the endpoints of the paths are not fixed, and this leads to Pfaffian expressions.
 We refer the reader to the survey paper written by Krattenthaler~\cite[Section 10.13]{Kra17} for more details.

-The Lindstr{\"o}m-Gessel-Viennot theorem is relevant in the enumeration of the semi-standard Young tableaux and their variations, the enumeration of various types of plane partitions, and in evaluating some special kinds of Hankel determinants (see e.g.~\cite{GV85,GV89},~\cite{Stem90},~\cite{Aig01}).
-A combinatorial proof of the Jacobi-Trudi type identities for Schur functions is another application (see e.g.~\cite[Chapter 4]{Sagan}).
+The Lindstr{\"o}m-Gessel-Viennot theorem is relevant in the enumeration of the semi-standard Young tableaux and their variations, the enumeration of various types of plane partitions, and in evaluating some special kinds of Hankel determinants (see for example~\cite{GV85,GV89},~\cite{Stem90},~\cite{Aig01}).
+A combinatorial proof of the Jacobi-Trudi type identities for Schur functions is another application (see~\cite[Chapter 4]{Sagan}).
 In particular, it plays an important role in the enumeration of tilings.

 A \textit{tiling} is a covering of a given region on the plane using a given set of tiles without gaps or overlaps.
-To find a formula expressing the number of tilings of a specific region is an important but difficult problem in the field of enumerative combinatorics.
-The path method (see~\cite[Section 3.1]{Propp15}) is one of the powerful techniques used to enumerate the number of tilings.
+Finding formulas that count (weighted) tilings of specific regions is an important but difficult problem in the field of enumerative combinatorics.
+The path method (see~\cite[Section 3.1]{Propp15}) is one of the powerful techniques used to count (weighted) tilings.
 The core idea is to view a tiling as a family of non-intersecting paths and then use the Lindstr{\"o}m-Gessel-Viennot theorem to obtain the number of these families by evaluating a determinant.

 For example, the number of domino tilings of the Aztec diamond of order $n$ is given by the elegant expression $2^{n(n+1)/2}$, first proved in~\cite{ELKP1,ELKP2}.
 Bijective proofs using the path method appeared in~\cite{BK05},~\cite{EF05} and later in~\cite{BvL13}.
 Domino tilings are in one-to-one correspondence with families of non-intersecting Schr{\"o}der paths; evaluating the determinant of a matrix whose entries are large Schr{\"o}der numbers gives then this elegant formula.